The First Time News Was Fit To Print

 From Previous Installments...

 Stereo-to-Go "“ and Only You Can Hear It Josh Lansing and the young blonde woman had never even met before, but as they passed each other on Madison Avenue the other afternoon, she waved and smiled and he tipped his headphones in salute....What the two well-dressed strangers first noticed about each other was that they were both possessors of the newest status symbol around town: the Walkman, a portable stereo unit (priced in most stores at $200), consisting of an ultra-light headphone set plugged into a cassette player that weighs in at less than 14 ounces, batteries included.
 "It's just like Mercedes-Benz owners honking when they pass each other on the road," explained Mr. Lansing, whose cassette hung from his Gucci belt.

 Kodak Introduces Electronic CameraThe Eastman Kodak Company took its first real step into digital photography by introducing an electronic camera system that can turn a conventional Nikon into a high-tech electronic camera.
 Kodak's professional digital camera system will sell for about $20,000 and is intended primarily for photojournalists and government surveillance, the company said.
 The system also marks Kodak's first move into pure electronic photography, where images are captured and created without film.

 Books on Tape

 Catching Up With the Classics Want to catch up on your reading while driving cross-country?
 Or dip into the classics while sunning with eyes closed on a secluded Caribbean beach?
 A California outfit called Books on Tape makes it happen.
 Described as the "thinking man's answer to CB radio," Books on Tape was conceived in Los Angeles a few years back to aid long-haul commuters avoid "cerebral atrophy" occasioned by long traffic tie-ups on freeways. * * * * * Clients are able to rent the cassettes at fees ranging from $6.50 to $7.50 for a complete work, based on a one-month rental period, plus $1.75 for postage and handling.
 If one had to buy the tapes, the purchase price would be somewhere around $50.

 Lee Harvey Oswald

 American Awaits Soviet Word Lee Harvey Oswald shut himself in his hotel room today to await a decision on his request for Soviet citizenship.
 Mr. Oswald, a former Marine from Fort Worth, Texas, turned in his American passport to the United States Embassy here [in Moscow] last week-end.
 "I am awaiting a reply from the Presidium of the Supreme Soviet on my application for citizenship and have nothing to say meanwhile," he said over the telephone.

-Mind and music are a powerful team, too.
+Bowie, Bolan, Heron "“ Superstars?Mind and music are a powerful team, too.
 David Bowie is the most intellectually brilliant man yet to choose the long-playing album as his medium of expression.
 His best album is Man of Words/Man of Music* (Mercury).
 It is over a year old and not easy to find in record stores, but it is well worth special-ordering or sending to England for or borrowing from a friend.
 It is worth any three records now on the charts. *This album was re-released in the United States as Space Oddity in 1972.

 Want to play along at home?
 Get complete access to the New York Times archives by becoming an NYT subscriber.